 - The exercise or defence of legal claims

 If you believe that any information, we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 If we agree that the information is inaccurate, we will correct it and where practicable, destroy the inaccurate information.
 We will consider informing any relevant third party of the correction.
 If we do not agree or feel unable to decide whether the information is inaccurate, we will make a note of the alleged error and keep this on file.

-This Cookie is placed by Facebook.
+This cookie is placed by Facebook.
 It enables Crick Software to measure, optimize and build audiences for advertising campaigns served on Facebook.
 In particular it enables Crick Software to see how our users move between devices when accessing the Crick Software website and Facebook and to analyse which content a user has viewed and interacted with on our website.
-For further information about the Facebook Pixel please see: https://en-gb.facebook.com/business/help/651294705016616
+To learn more about the Facebook Pixel, please see: https://en-gb.facebook.com/business/help/651294705016616

 Links to other websites